Independent review of decisions

 • the Legal Aid Act

-• the determinations of VLA’s board.
+• the determinations of VLA’s Board including guidelines for the provision of legal aid.

-The board’s determinations include:
+The Board’s determinations include:

 • VLA’s State guidelines for funding